Oil slicks and algae blooms marring Venezuela’s largest lake are visible from space

 Despite the oil-slicked water, Proyecto Sotalia, a research group that studies marine mammals in Lake Maracaibo, has recorded sightings of manatees and pink river dolphins, two endangered species, in recent expeditions.
 Some 145 species of fish inhabit the lake’s waters, where blue crabs and shrimp also dwell.

-“Lake Maracaibo is a resilient ecosystem and it has some mechanisms to maintain itself,” Barboza, the environmental activist, said.
+“Lake Maracaibo is a resilient ecosystem, and it has some mechanisms to maintain itself,” said Barboza, the environmental activist.
 “It’s an open system with entry into the Caribbean Sea and the Gulf of Venezuela, so the water is not just stuck there.”

 Still, experts worry that may not be enough to protect wildlife contending with two ecological challenges: a steady flow of petroleum and oxygen-depleting algae.